-Grading: The course grade will be determined by your performance on the four exams, 10 quizzes, 5 analytical assignments, 3 writing assignments, and 3 board discussions.
+Grading: The course grade will be determined by your performance on the four exams, 5 analytical assignments, 10 quizzes, and 3 board discussions.
 Please note that the automatically calculated course grade in Canvas will not necessarily reflect exactly the above calculation.
 Please also bear in mind that depending on the performance of the whole class, a curved-grading mechanism may be applied, which means that your final score may be different from the above calculation.